Nemytskii neural operator: a nonlinear model reduction method for parametrized partial differential equations: Numerical experiments

-Next, we consider the effect of online network adaptation, which is a key distinction between our method and the non-intrusive RB method.
+Next, we consider the effect of online network adaptation.
 The first question we aim to address is whether such online computation is necessary.
 To this end, we plot in Fig.~\ref{fig:hist} the histogram of the relative errors of the reduced solutions obtained by the offline training only.
-For $\kappa = 1$, we use $r = 8$ basis functions, and for $\kappa = 9$, we set $r = 16$.
+For $\kappa = 1$, we use $r = 8$ basis/feature functions, and for $\kappa = 9$, we set $r = 16$.
 The results show that the offline model performs very well in the simpler case ($\kappa = 1$), but less effectively in the more challenging case ($\kappa = 9$).
 If we use $10^{-3}$ as a threshold for acceptable accuracy, nearly all test cases—94 out of 100—satisfy this criterion for $\kappa = 1$, while for $\kappa = 9$, only 3 out of 100 cases fall below it.
 From this we can conclude that online adaptation is particularly important for more complex solutions.
 Therefore, let us now focus on examining the effect of online adaptation in the $\kappa = 9$ case.
-In Fig.~\ref{fig:on_off} we compare the errors of the reduced solutions obtained by the offline training only and those updated with online adaptation.
-The left panel shows the average errors for all 100 test samples, while the right panel focuses on the worst cases -- that is, the 10\% of samples with the largest offline errors.
-In both cases, online adaptation leads to improved accuracy of the RB solution, with the improvement being particularly significant for the worst cases where the offline model alone performs poorly.
-These results demonstrate that online adaptation is highly useful, especially when the offline model fails to capture the solution accurately.
+In Fig.~\ref{fig:on_off} we compare the results of the NNO solutions obtained by the offline training only and those updated with online adaptation.
+Note that in the online adaptation stage, the total number of training iterations is fixed to 100.
+The left panel shows the average residual loss over 100 test samples before and after online adaptation.
+The right panel compares the average relative errors of the same set of samples before and after online adaptation.
+As expected, the left panel shows that online training substantially reduces the residual loss, demonstrating the effectiveness of residual loss–driven unsupervised learning.
+More importantly, the right panel shows that this reduction translates into a significant improvement in solution accuracy, by approximately one order of magnitude.
+These results demonstrate that online adaptation is highly effective in improving the accuracy of the NNO solution, particularly for parameter values that are insufficiently represented in the offline training data.